BetMGM bonus code CBSSPORTS: Claim $150 in bonus bets for major golf betting on Wednesday, April 8

 Golf betting preview

-Other contenders include Jon Rahm (10-1), Bryson DeChambeau (12-1) and McIlroy (12-1).
+Other contenders include Jon Rahm (+1000), Bryson DeChambeau (+1000) and McIlroy (+1300).
 There are also plenty of golf prop bets at BetMGM, such as players to make the cut and a hole-in-one.
 Golf bettors can currently take 'Yes' at -145, while 'No' hole-in-one is +115.
-Meanwhile, Scheffler is the 14-1 favorite to lead after the first round, followed by DeChambeau (18-1) and Rahm (20-1).
-Bet on golf and get bonus bets with the BetMGM bonus code CBSSPORTS:
+Meanwhile, Scheffler is the +1200 favorite to lead after the first round, followed by DeChambeau (+1700) and Rahm (+1900).
+Bet on golf and get $150 in bonus bets with the BetMGM bonus code CBSSPORTS:

 Responsible Gaming